 There are multitudes of experts out there who specialise in each associated task, be it graphic design, digital marketing, website development or brand strategy.
 Even if it’s purely a short time spent consulting with you, they can and will spot elements you are likely to overlook.
 Their suggestions and skills can both shorten your rebranding turnaround time and add value to the final outcome.
 In order to take full advantage of this, however, it is essential to interact with them often and in a meaningful manner.
 Keeping each other abreast of developments and requirements fosters a healthy progress pace.

-It may also prove beneficial to source opinions from more than one external source before deciding which one to commit to.
-Once a commitment has been reached, though, the onus is on both parties to keep to all the associated terms.
+It is also beneficial to source opinions from more than one external source before deciding which one to commit to.
+Once a commitment has been reached, though, the onus is on both parties to keep to all the terms.

 4. Ask for feedback

 Whenever a task is completed, communicate the results to your staff, and ask for their opinions.
-Whether or not they agree with you, and whether or not you ultimately decide to heed their say, the constant interaction is productive in two ways.
+Whether they agree with you, and whether you ultimately decide to heed their say, the constant interaction is doubly productive.

 Firstly, it offers the opportunity for others to spot what your team may have missed.
 Many pairs of eyes are better suited to examining fine detail.
 In the case of a public-facing component, such as a new website, it allows more people to test the component’s functionality and visual impact.
-In the case of operational elements, it is critical that all staff to be exposed to them become familiar with how they will integrate.
+In the case of operational elements, it is critical that you expose all to them.
+Staff will thus be familiar with how they will integrate.

 Secondly, asking for as much feedback as possible fosters a healthier, more positive organisational culture.
-While the decision-makers may not be swayed by varying opinions, all employees should be allowed to have their say regarding how they feel the rebranding plans will turn out.
+While the varying opinions may not sway decision-makers, allow all employees to their say regarding how they feel the rebranding plans will turn out.

 5. Have all elements ready before going live

-It’s usually the small loose ends that are the most frustrating to tie up, yet these are among the more critical ones.
+It’s usually the small loose ends that are the most frustrating to tie up.
+And yet, these are among the more critical ones.

-There are some elements whose rebranding may happily be deferred to a later stage; make sure you identify these and notify your team that no efforts need to be made towards them until after the implementation stage.
+There are some elements whose rebranding you can happily defer to a later stage.
+Make sure you identify these.
+Subsequently, notify your team that no efforts need to be made towards them until after the implementation stage.
 By the same token, avoid going live if there are any client-facing elements not yet ready to roll out.
-A good project management approach is the key to handling all the nuances, so make sure this is in place before commencing.
+A good project management approach is key to handling the nuances, so make sure this is in place before commencing.

-While we had a stack of fun during the rebranding process, we also had the opportunity to learn a whole lot about these types of operations, and view such efforts (and their associated experts) with renewed respect.
+While we had a stack of fun during the process, we also had to learn a lot about these operations.
+We now view such efforts (and their associated experts) with renewed respect.
 It’s a big deal!